 - You are enrolled for the relevant semester at TU München and have received an enrollment e-mail from us.

-You may pick up your Student Card upon presentation of a valid ID (identity card, passport) at the SSZ Service Desk (Arcisstr.
-21, Room 0140) from September 24th to October 26th for winter semester 2018/19.
+Regular students may pick up their Student Card upon presentation of a valid ID (identity card, passport) at the SSZ Service Desk (Arcisstr.
+21, Room 0140) from March 25th to April 26th 2019 for summer semester 2019.
 Please do, however, allow approx. 10 working days after your enrollment for the creation of your card.
-If you are enrolled less than 10 days before September 24th, the issuing of your student card will be delayed accordingly.
+If you are enrolled less than 10 days before March 25th, the issuing of your student card will be delayed accordingly.

 If you will be sending someone to pick up your Student Card for you, he/she should bring a valid ID (identity card, passport) and a written authorization from you.
 Please use the form below.

 Please note: if you enrolled after the start of semester, the availability of your Student Card will also be delayed.
 This means, your SemesterTicket will not be valid at the start of semester as it can only be used in connection with your Student Card.